software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Tips for the tasks:
 >
-> - Implement an appropriate REST API endpoint for getting the answers of a quiz
+> - Implement an appropriate REST API endpoint for getting the answers of a quiz.
+Remember to return appropriate HTTP status code and error message in error cases

 {: .note }